 Create new traditions

-Is there something you always wanted to do, like visiting the skating rink or baking gingerbread, but maybe your ex was a party pooper or simply had no interest?
+Is there something you always wanted to do, like visit the skating rink or bake gingerbread, but maybe your ex was a party pooper or simply had no interest?
 Do it now.
 Look for brand new (or new to you) events in your area that you can check out.
 Deck out the house differently this year.
 Get a real tree instead of the artificial one you have.
 Enjoy a cup of cocoa every morning in bed.
 Go drive around and play I Spy with the neighborhood light displays.

 Set aside time for reflection

-While obsessing over anything isn’t healthy, taking some time to think about the past year can be productive.
+While obsessing over anything isn't healthy, taking time to think about the past year can be productive.
 Identify areas you want to grow and expand.
-Allow yourself to grieve what you’ve lost.
+Allow yourself to grieve what you've lost.
 Try to learn from the past so you can set yourself up for success in the future.

 Treat yourself to a gift